Mindfulness Midhurst was established in 2014.

 - Certified ‘Paws B’ mindfulness teacher for primary school pupils.
 MISP, The Mindfulness in Schools Project.

-Sandrine has been practicing meditation since 1994 under the guidance of qualified Buddhist masters.
+Sandrine has been practicing meditation since 1994 under the guidance of qualified Buddhist teachers.
 Since then she has a daily mindfulness and meditation practice and travels regularly for meditation retreats.
 She was encouraged by her teachers to teach mainstream mindfulness.

 “Mindfulness practice gave me a wonderful tool for life; it has made a positive change to my way of dealing with life’s changes and difficulties.
 Mindfulness can be practiced on top of a mountain, on a bus, or while talking with someone- there are many ways to integrate it into daily life.